 As a high school student, Frederic Wickwire attended Phillips Andover Academy in Massachusetts like his brother, Charles.
 Frederic then attended Yale, where he earned a Bachelor of Philosophy in 1905.
 After college, Frederic joined the Wickwire Brothers factory, as a General Superintendent and later Secretary of the Board of Trustees.

-In 1923, at age 40, Frederic moved into the vacant Wickwire mansion with his new family: his wife, Marian, and his four children, Chester, Cynthia, Lyman, and Winthrop.
-Frederic and Marian made extensive renovations to the house, including the addition of the Fernery, the addition of lincrusta wallpaper on the second and third floors, and the removal of the mantles over the house’s fireplaces.
+In 1923, at age 40, Frederic moved into the vacant Wickwire mansion with his new family: his wife, Marion, and his four children, Chester, Cynthia, Lyman, and Winthrop.
+Frederic and Marion made extensive renovations to the house, including the addition of the Fernery, the addition of lincrusta wallpaper on the second and third floors, and the removal of the mantles over the house’s fireplaces.
 Frederic died of a long term, undisclosed illness in 1929.

 MARION GOODRICH WICKWIRE (1888-1973)

 Marion Goodrich married Frederic Wickwire on June 1, 1912.
 Together they had four children: Chester Frederic (born 1913), Cynthia Margaret (born 1915), Lyman Goodrich (born 1919), and Winthrop Rouse (born 1923).

 Marion and her family moved into Chester’s mansion in 1923.
 She and Frederic quickly made updates to the house to better accommodate the tastes and styles of the 1920s.
 When they added the Fernery, Marion ordered the colorful, cherub-filled chandelier.
 Her love of cherubs is seen throughout the second floor, where several are carved into the lincrusta wallpaper.